Skip to main content

 Questions about Nationwide

 Nationwide offers a wide range of banking products and services, including mortgages, current accounts, personal loans, credit cards and business savings accounts.
-In October 2024, Virgin Money became part of the Nationwide group.
+In October 2024, Virgin Money became part of the Nationwide group and on 2 April 2026, Virgin Money’s business transferred to Nationwide.

 Questions about contracts

-No, unless we have specifically contacted you to tell you otherwise, your contract will automatically move to Nationwide as party of the transfer, without any need for you to enter into a novation or any other document, and without the need for you to provide consent.
-This is because the transfer will be made in line with a banking transfer process that’s governed by Part VII of the Financial Services and Markets Act 2000 and approved by the Court.
-We expect this to happen on 2 April 2026, subject to Court approval.
+No, unless we have specifically contacted you to tell you otherwise, your contract automatically moved to Nationwide on 2 April 2026 as party of the transfer, without any need for you to enter into a novation or any other document, and without the need for you to provide consent.
+This is because the transfer was made in line with a banking transfer process that’s governed by Part VII of the Financial Services and Markets Act 2000 and approved by the Court.
+Following Court approval on 23 February 2026, the transfer from Virgin Money to Nationwide completed at 23:59 on 2 April 2026.

 Yes.
-Your contractual rights and obligations will remain the same.
-The only change is that your contract will be with Nationwide Building Society rather than Clydesdale Bank PLC trading as Virgin Money.
+Your contractual rights and obligations remain the same as they were prior to the transfer.
+The only change is that your contract is now with Nationwide Building Society rather than Clydesdale Bank PLC trading as Virgin Money.

-No. Your physical contractual documents will not be updated as part of this process.
-Once the transfer has become effective, all references to Clydesdale Bank PLC and its corporate details (such as registered number and registered address) are deemed to read as references to Nationwide Building Society and its corporate details.
-In any future contract amendment(s) we will reference Nationwide Building Society as being the contracting entity.
+No. Your physical contractual documents have not been updated as part of the transfer process.
+However, now that the transfer has become effective as of 2 April 2026, all references to Clydesdale Bank PLC and its corporate details (such as registered number and registered address) are now deemed to read as references to Nationwide Building Society and its corporate details.
+Any future contract amendment(s) we will reference Nationwide Building Society as being the contracting entity.

 Questions about processes

-There will be no change to who your point of contact is in the short term to medium term; please continue to engage with your existing Procurement contacts at Nationwide and Virgin Money.
+There is no change to who your point of contact is in the short term to medium term; please continue to engage with your existing Procurement contacts at Nationwide and Virgin Money.

-No, your RM won’t change due to this process.
+No, your RM hasn't changed due to this process.
 If we make any changes at a later date, we will let you know as per our standard practice.

 Questions about invoicing

 Yes.
-While the transfer won’t change the way you do business with us, any invoices you send to us from the date of the transfer will need to be addressed to Nationwide Building Society as opposed to Clydesdale Bank PLC, but please continue to send these to us at the usual address, SM.CB.invoices@DXC.com
+While the transfer hasn’t changed the way you do business with us, any invoices you send to us from 3 April 2026 need to be addressed to Nationwide Building Society as opposed to Clydesdale Bank PLC, but please continue to send these to us at the usual address, SM.CB.invoices@DXC.com

-Any existing purchase order numbers used for invoicing will continue to be valid.
+Any existing purchase order numbers used for invoicing after the transfer will continue to be valid.

 No, you don’t need to update this information.

-No, as long as invoices raised from the transfer effective date are addressed to Nationwide Building Society.
+No, as long as invoices raised after the transfer (on 2 April 2026) are addressed to Nationwide Building Society.
 Any invoices addressed to Clydesdale Bank PLC may be rejected or subject to delays.

-Yes, you should continue to use the same portals or systems after the transfer.
+Yes, you should continue to use the same portals or systems as you did before the transfer.
 If we make any changes at a later date, we will let you know as per our standard practice.

 How to contact us?